What happens when two worlds meet?

 Eventually, after the honeymoon phase is over, and we’ve come back down to earth, things may not always be pretty and as think they should be.
 Our “till death do us part” wasn’t just vows, it was a plan.
 And what happens when that plan starts to shake a little?
 What happens when we are not meeting each other’s needs all the time?
 What happens when our two worlds start to clash because we find out we are just different creatures from different wildlands?
 How do we reconcile our relationship into peace without automatically leaving at the first sight of trouble, or “not how it was supposed to be”?

 Love doesn’t hurt.
 But we are human, and as human beings, we have our insecurities, doubts, issues, biases, and we make mistakes.
+Through intimacy and love – all these come to the surface to face us.
+As we heal them, we uncover yet another layer of who we truly are, and our ability and capacity to truly love another person and our own selves.
 And emotions wave in and out of ourselves – we like each other, we annoy each other – and when we annoy each other, does that mean we should separate?
 One of the most challenging things will be to hold this ambivalence of still loving our partner even when we’ve felt hurt.
 And this is an uncomfortable feeling.
 Heavy, it makes us question if we made the right choice to be with them.

 Ambivalence is perhaps a form of radical acceptance.
 We sit with uncomfortable feelings, and take it one step at a time, without any guarantees.
 We learn, through deep convertations and listening, and hopefully with a rhythm of kindness, how to navigate the liminal spaces.
 We learn to trust, that even if we don’t know or even like all parts of our partner, that doesn’t mean we won’t make it work.
 Because maybe it’s actually healthy not to justify everything about them – that when they do something we don’t like, it is okay to say we don’t like it – that it is okay to love someone while sometimes not really liking them.
 And that it is okay to be in our moody cocoons, but that doesn’t mean it’s the end.
 Sometimes we just need patience, and space to free our hearts from the things of the mind.